cristian02/Git/README.md

 </details

 <!-- First Steps - Configuration -->
-## First Steps - Configuration
+## First Steps
 <h5>Installations</h5>
-Should execute the following cmd
+Installation require that you should execute the following cmd or program

 Linux -> apt-get install git